Back

 • Harder for HR to manage: Under an unlimited policy, managers who micromanage or improperly manage their employees’ time off put your company at risk.
 As your organization grows, this risk grows exponentially and becomes virtually impossible for HR to mitigate.

-Brian de Haff, Co-founder and CEO at productivity software leader Aha!, has written that he’s never seen an unlimited PTO policy implemented well.
-In fact, he actually encourages people not to accept unlimited PTO policies.
+Brian de Haff, Co-founder and CEO at Aha!, says that he’s never seen an unlimited PTO policy implemented well.
+In fact, he encourages people not to accept unlimited PTO policies.

 What if a manager denies one employee's vacation but approves another’s?
 This could be considered leave discrimination: unequal and inconsistent access to time off.